Alex Brandon (photographer): Life and work

 He began work at the Associated Press in 2006, working in New Orleans, Philadelphia, and Washington, D.C.
-He traveled with Barack Obama's 2008 Presidential campaign, and since joining the AP staff in Washington, frequently travels with the White House, State Department, and Department of Defense.
-He was part of the team awarded the 2021 Pulitzer Prize for Breaking News Photography for his photographs of the 2020 Black Lives Matter protests in Washington, D.C.
+He traveled with Barack Obama's 2008 presidential campaign, and since joining the AP staff in Washington, frequently travels with the White House, State Department, and Department of Defense.
+He was part of the team awarded the 2021 Pulitzer Prize for Breaking News Photography for his photographs of the 2020 Black Lives Matter protests in Washington, D.C..
+On August 18, 2026, he was named Chief White House Photographer for the Associated Press.